Our Favorite Annual Hanging Baskets for Sun and Shade

 PORTULACA (MOSS ROSES)

-This annual flowering succulent offers some of the brightest blooms in an array of pinks, oranges, yellows, and purples, and is a great choice for someone who prefers low maintenance plants.
+This annual flowering succulent offers some of the brightest blooms in an array of pinks, oranges, and yellows and is a great choice for someone who prefers low maintenance plants.
 Its flowers open and close with the sun, so be sure to keep this plant in a full sun spot to enjoy the bright pops of color that emerge anew every morning.
 Because it is a succulent, this plant can tolerate high heat, drought conditions, and requires less frequent watering than other annuals on this list.
 This low maintenance plant only requires water when the top 1/2-1" is completely dry.

 LANTANA